 - Spring Semester - Mid February - Late June

-- Fall Semester - March 1, 2011
+- Fall Semester - March 15

 - Spring Semester - October 1

-- Summer 2 Semester - February 1
+- Summer 2 Semester - March 1

 Study Abroad Coordinator: Katherine Pruess (firstname.lastname@example.org)

-The Russian Area Studies program is designed for students who have an interest in Russia.
+The Russian Area Studies Semester Program is for students who are interested in an academic program in Russia with an English component.
+The program offers a set of courses, taught in English, on Russian history, culture, and civilization as well as a rigorous language program.designed for students who have an interest in Russia.
 The program can accommodate different levels of language proficiency, especially beginning and intermediate Russian language students.
 Students can improve their Russian language proficiency with intensive training; live in the 300-year old St. Petersburg and experience the relationship between traditional and modern elements influencing Russian society; participate in optional volunteer projects organized through a well-developed network of contacts that facilitate integration into Russian society; and experience a rich cultural program including local and regional excursions, visits to museums and historical sites, and interaction with locals.

-- Fall/Spring Semester: Students must take the Russian language component at the elementary or intermediate level.
-It consists of two courses-grammar and conversation.
-In addition, students take three area studies courses taught in English.
-The program is designed for students with zero to four semesters of Russian.
-Students at a higher level (having taken at least one Russian class beyond intermediate) enroll in the Russian Language Program.
+The Russian Area Studies (RAS) program is designed for students with zero to four semesters of Russian.
+Students at a higher level (having taken at least one Russian class beyond intermediate) should apply instead for the Russian Language Program (RLS).
 The RAS program cannot accommodate advanced learners and cross-registration between RAS and RLP is not possible.
-Oral Proficiency Interviews: A digitally recorded oral interview is conducted with interested students at the beginning and end of each semester.
-The interviews are conducted by the Resident Director and follow American Council of Teachers of Foreign Language (ACTFL) guidelines.
-These interviews provide students with easily accessible language "snapshots" of their pre- and post-program language proficiency.
+The program includes OPI testing, which is conducted at the beginning and end of each semester.
+This allows you to receive a quantifiable score of your oral proficiency progress.

 Summer Semester: Students enroll in 2 courses for 8 NU credits.
 Students may choose to take 2 area studies courses; or one area studies course and one language course.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.